Hadith 10 — Purity of Provisions and Acceptance of Deeds

 [Hadith,Tabarani,"When a morsel of haram enters the stomach of a servant, his deeds are not accepted for forty days."]

-Forty days!
-From a single morsel!
-Imagine the state of someone whose entire diet, entire wardrobe, entire lifestyle is funded by haram.
-How can such a person have any relationship with Allah?
+Forty days from a single morsel!
+Imagine someone whose entire diet and lifestyle is funded by haram.

-When it comes to income and consumption, we're primarily concerned with distinguishing between halal and haram.
-Allah makes this distinction crystal clear in Surat al-Baqarah regarding the most destructive form of haram income:
+Brothers, when it comes to income and consumption, we must distinguish between halal and haram.
+Allah says in Surat al-Baqarah about the most destructive form of haram income:

 [Quran,2:275,"Those who consume interest will stand ˹on Judgment Day˺ like those driven to madness by Satan's touch.
 That is because they say, 'Trade is no different than interest.'
-But Allah has permitted trading and forbidden interest.
-Whoever refrains—after having received warning from their Lord—may keep their previous gains, and their case is left to Allah.
-As for those who persist, it is they who will be the residents of the Fire.
-They will be there forever."]
+But Allah has permitted trading and forbidden interest."]

-1. Riba (Interest) Whether giving or receiving, interest is absolutely haram.
-The Prophet ﷺ said:
+Riba (Interest) - The Prophet ﷺ said:

 [Hadith,Muslim 1598,"Allah has cursed the one who consumes riba, the one who gives it, the one who records it, and the two witnesses to it."]